-- a.
-Students will obtain locker combinations for the McCorkle Music Building hallway lockers from Mrs. Hise, Administrative Secretary in the School of Music Office. - i. \$5 deposit is required.

-4. Practice Rooms
+- b.
+Students will obtain locker combinations for the instrumental storage room cabinets from the Music Office.
+A \$5 deposit is required. - 4.
+Practice Rooms - a.

-- a.
 Sign-up sheets will be posted on the practice room doors for scheduling individual practice times. - b.
 Priority is given to piano majors for the use of practice rooms 171 and 172. - c.
 Leave all benches, chairs, and music stands in their assigned practice rooms. - d.
 Take care of our instruments.
 Do not set any sharp objects (instruments, instrument cases, etc.), food, or drinks on any piano in the building. - e.
-Percussion students may obtain a key for the percussion practice room (142) from Mrs. Hise in the School of Music Office.

-5. Neva Langley Fickling Hall
+Percussion students may obtain a key for the percussion practice room (142) from the Administrative Assistant in the School of Music Office. - 5.
+Neva Langley Fickling Hall - a.
+Recording b.
+Rehearsal/Faculty

-a.
-Recording